Porcelain Dental Veneers

 Porcelain veneers can cost anywhere from $500 to $1,300 per tooth, and the procedure is not usually covered by insurance, but you should check with your dental insurance company to be sure.

-You can contact Comprehensive Dental Health, LLC to learn more about porcelain dental veneers in New Haven, Connecticut.
+You can contact Comprehensive Dental Health to learn more about porcelain dental veneers in New Haven, CT.